kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 4 - bevent call signature and docstring.

-The two methods after bevent - bgame and box - mirror bevent's structure.
+The two methods after bevent - bgame and box - mirror bevent's structure.<br/>
-There is only one meaningful difference between the type of data returned by
+There is only one meaningful difference between the type of data returned by<br/>
-bevent and bgame - the latter contains three columns that return date
+bevent and bgame - the latter contains three columns that return date<br/>
 information.
-To accommodate these columns, bgame calls __typeConversions
+To accommodate these columns, bgame calls __typeConversions<br/>
-rather than __convertToInt, changing string values to datetime objects where
+rather than __convertToInt, changing string values to datetime objects where<br/>
 appropriate.
-Note that __typeConversions calls __mergeDateTime to properly
+Note that __typeConversions calls __mergeDateTime to properly<br/>
 format the time component in any datetime object.

 ```python